Shooter-06/eCommerce-Team-Project/README.md

 ## Team composition:

-This project will be completed by three team members: Fiacre Byiringiro, Nam Tran, De Andre
+This project will be completed by three team members: Fiacre Byiringiro, Nam Tran, De Andre Powell McKain